lhcb/first-analysis-steps/openstack-setup.md

 minutes: 30+
 ---

+TODO:
+* Setup Write Access to EOS
+* Confirm submitting grid jobs work
+* Show some simple benchmarks if this is better/worse for certain tasks than lxplus
+* Work out what the AFS login script does and if it can be made to ignore AFS when present by default.

 ### What

 This is a guide to setup a VM on the CERN openstack cluster to do LHCb work.